opeoje91/Final_Project_10_UTA/README.md

 - Can handle thousands of input variables without variable deletion
 - Are robust to outliers and nonlinear data

 **How are you training your mockup model?**

-Features: the variables used to make a prediction.
+Features: The variables used to make a prediction.
 - Our features are seasons and fiscal quarters.

-Target: the predicted outcome
+Target: The predicted outcome
 - Our target is the stock price based on Gains/Losses (based on high, low, open, and close – all in separate models from each other)

 The photo below represents the four separate databases that we will run through the Random Forest Model individually: